manping-wu/idm_cc_finalproject/README.md

 The users will be persuaded to spend less time on social media and spend more time to do something productive like reading.

 **Concept**
 This piece is about people's social media addiction regarding notifications.
-This project is both an interactive and time based piece, where users test their limits by not clicking on the notifications based on real time.It's a persuasive piece to encourage users not to rely on the notifications to gain temporary satifisation, but using their time wisely to do something productive.
+This project is both an interactive and time based piece, where users test their limits by not clicking on the notifications in real time.
+It's a persuasive piece to encourage users not to rely on the notifications to gain temporary satifisation, but using their time wisely to do something productive.

 **Specific Goals**